florianwotin/TREX_IA/README.md

 from google.colab import drive drive.mount('/content/drive', force_remount=True)
 ```
-An authorization will be asked to connect Colab to Drive.
+An authorization will be asked to connect Colab to Google Drive.

 Then declare the path to your .zip containing the pictures and the log file:
 ```python